 This is a board in which the turn and river are not likely to change who has the best hand from the flop.

 For that reason, it doesn’t make sense to play our hand for a check/raise.
 If our opponent has a King for top pair, they will likely continue betting later streets if we just call now.

 If we happen to go crazy on this flop though, we might lose our customer.
 There is not a lot for us to have to protect from here so we can comfortably just call and allow our opponent to continue betting.

-(Note: Check out the mini-training course Doug Polk & I put together on postflop play.
-It’s called The Postflop Engine, and you can check it out by clicking the image below)
+(Note: Check out this mini-training course Doug Polk & I put together for postflop play.
+It’s called the Postflop Game Plan, and you can learn more about it here or by clicking below.)